 We believe that training should be tailored to each resident’s unique needs, interests and goals.
 To this end, we invest significantly in resources and mentorship to ensure residents receive exceptional training that fosters personal and professional fulfillment while preparing them for successful careers.
 Our residents graduate as well-rounded physicians who can thrive in academic and many types of community practice.

-Our program utilizes a block schedule consisting of 13 four-week blocks (sample schedule).
-Residents receive three weeks of vacation annually, taken as one-week blocks.
+Our program utilizes a block schedule consisting of 13 four-week blocks (view an example schedule).
+Residents receive four weeks of vacation annually, taken as one-week blocks.

 Resident clinical shifts follow an 8+1-hour model, allowing for a period of overlap for signout and documentation with the oncoming team.
 Residents typically work 19 clinical shifts per block as a PGY 1, and 18 shifts per block in their second and third years.